mistweaverco/snap.nvim/README.md

         -- so you can view it correctly in E-mails or browsers },
     },
+    -- defaults to nil
+    -- if set, no pre-compiled binaries will be downloaded -- and the plugin will attempt to run directly from source development_mode = {
+      backend = "bun",  -- Development mode backend to use (currently only "bun" is supported) },
   },
-  -- defaults to nil
-  -- if set, no pre-compiled binaries will be downloaded -- and the plugin will attempt to run directly from source debug = {
-    backend = "bun",         -- Debug backend to use (currently only "bun" is supported) log_level = "info",      -- Log level for debugging (e.g., "info", "debug", "error") },
 },
 ```